Point interactions and singular solutions to semilinear elliptic equations: Main results

-Our first main result shows that, under suitable assumptions, equations \eqref{eq:singular_elliptic} and \eqref{eq:point_elliptic1} are \emph{equivalent}.
-In order to provide a precise statement, we preliminary recall the rigorous construction and main features of Schr\"odinger operators with point interactions.
+In order to provide a precise statement of our results, we first recall the rigorous construction and main features of Schr\"odinger operators with point interactions, based on \cite[Chapters I.1, I.5]{albeverio-solvable}.
+Although the results in \cite{albeverio-solvable} are formulated for complex-valued functions, they remain valid in the real-valued setting, see Remark \ref{re:est-re} below.